 In the business world, every customer counts.
 As a startup, you usually work so hard to bring each customer, that the thought of losing them is literally painful.
 So the first thing for you to understand in order to be willing to take this step is that it doesn’t mean giving up on your existing customers.
 Not even the ones currently in the pipeline.

-While we are developing and executing on the refined strategy, the outer cycles of the company can continue with what they currently have, simply because that’s what they have.
-I am a big fan of testing your new strategy quickly and putting your refined value proposition in front of potential customers es early as possible to get feedback and initial validation for it.
-But to actually sell it end to end would take time: sometimes it involves massive product development or even simply a new demo, so you don’t want marketing and sales running around selling something before you can help them take the prospect to the next stage.
+While we are developing and executing the refined strategy, the outer cycles of the company can continue with what they currently have, simply because that’s what they have.
+I am a big fan of testing your new strategy quickly and putting your refined value proposition in front of potential customers as early as possible to get feedback and initial validation for it.
+But selling it end-to-end and relying on it for your business would take time, and you still need to bring in revenue while the new direction is in the works.

 Instead, you should gradually move upcoming prospects towards the new pitch and product offering.
-Make baby steps until you are ready to make a bigger one.
+Take baby steps until you are ready to take a bigger one.

 If It Worked So Well We Wouldn’t Be Here

-Giving up on the bird in your hand for two birds in the bush is really hard, and is rarely good advice.
+Giving up on the bird in your hand for two birds in the bush is really hard, and is rarely a good idea.
 But if we got up until here, it usually means that there is something really wrong with the bird in your hand.
-Facing a hard decision, people usually tend to forget how they got here and feel only the pain in losing something they already have, so simply reminding them that helps make the decision easier.
+Facing a hard decision, people usually tend to forget how they got here and feel only the pain of losing something they already have.
+But if what you have doesn’t work, they should overcome their fear.
+Repeat it constantly with the team to keep them going in the right direction.

 That is, these prospects are not likely to become customers anyway.
 If the problem you started with was that you couldn’t convert well in your previous target audience, continuing to try won’t help you much.